Dorothy Bridges - Senior Vice President

 The Community Development Offices also provide resource information, technical assistance, and regulatory guidance to community-based organizations, government entities, and a wide variety of other organizations engaged in community and economic development.

 Some of the work of our Community Development department may be of interest to you as Kiwanis members.

 Service is what my team at the Fed has been involved in for the last 15-20 years.
 Our mission is to promote economic growth and financial stability in low- and moderate-income communities through a range of activities.

 One of the ways the Fed helps to do this is by providing technical assistance to organizations like Build Wealth Minnesota, which works to strengthen underserved communities by empowering families to build sustainable social and economic wealth.
 Our Community Development department provided Build Wealth Minnesota with assistance in creating a business plan, obtaining funding, and establishing a Community Development Financial Institution.

-There are so many other instances of my journey that I could share with you; but, I’d like to end with one brief last story.
+There are so many other things I could tell you about the work of the Fed, and there are many other instances of my own journey that I could share with you, but I’d like to have some time to answer your questions, so I’ll end with one brief last story.
 It’s about the meaning of service.